 - Maintaining accurate and complete records/receipts while submitting periodic accountings when necessary

 - Ensuring excess funds go into a state insured bank account or U.S. savings bonds

 - Returning any owed funds in the case that:

 - The veteran doesn’t need the money anymore

 - Protecting the veteran’s beneficiary funds from creditors, as these specific funds are protected by law

 Depending on the relationship between beneficiary and fiduciary, more or fewer responsibilities may be established.

 There are specific qualifications an individual must meet before they are approved by the VA to be the fiduciary.
-After the appropriate medical or legal documentation is submitted on behalf of the veteran establishing their need for assistance, the VA will review the selected person.
-This individual could be:
+After the appropriate medical and legal documentation is submitted on behalf of the veteran establishing their need for assistance, the VA will review the selected person.
+This individual could be a: